camunda/camunda-docs-static/get-started/content/javaee6/complete-process.md

     name: "Complete Process"
     parent: "get-started-java-ee"
     identifier: "get-started-java-ee-complete-process"
-    pre: "Learn how to complete the BPMN 2.0 Process in this Java EE process application."
+    pre: "Implement the remaining parts of the Application."

 ---